AbdallahMaherDev/3-Column-Preview-CARD-7/README.md

 🌟 Introduction

 Hello!
-I'm Abdallah Maher, and this is a solution to the "Results Summary Component" challenge from Frontend Mentor.
-This project is a simple yet elegant component that displays a user's test results in a visually appealing way.
+I'm Abdallah Maher, and this is a solution to the "3-column preview card component" challenge from Frontend Mentor.
+This project is a modern, responsive, and visually appealing card layout that showcases three different categories with a clean UI.

 🚀 Features